AdrienHeisch/sveltekit-add-decap/README.md

 - ./src/routes/(cms)/admin/+page.svelte : route to the Decap admin panel, contains the code for initializing Decap and registering a preview for each collection.
 - ./static/admin/config.yml : the Decap configuration file, with a placeholder collection.
 The backend configuration is in ./src/routes/(cms)/admin/+page.svelte
 - ./static/media/uploads : some placeholder media content
-- ./static/404.html : a 404 error page for Cloudflare Pages
+- ./static/404.html : a 404 error page, needed with some hosts

 To register a new collection :
 - add it to ./static/admin/config.yml, please refer to the [official documentation](https://decapcms.org/docs/intro/)